 We may not be able to obtain or renew licenses or permits that are necessary to our operations.

-In the ordinary course of business, we will be required to obtain and renew governmental licenses or permits for exploration, development, construction and commencement of mining at our Projects.
-Obtaining or renewing the necessary governmental licenses or permits is a complex and time-consuming process involving public hearings and costly undertakings on our part.
+In the ordinary course of business, we will be required to obtain and renew governmental licenses or permits for exploration, development, construction and commencement of mining at our projects.
+Obtaining or renewing the necessary governmental licenses or permits is a complex and time-consuming process involving public hearings and costly undertakings.
 The duration and success of our efforts to obtain and renew licenses or permits are contingent upon many variables not within our control, including the interpretation of applicable requirements implemented by the licensing and/or permitting authorities.
-We may not be able to obtain or renew licenses or permits that are necessary to our operations, including, without limitation, an exploitation or mining license, or the cost to obtain or renew a license or permit may exceed what we believe we can recover from a specific Project.
+We may not be able to obtain or renew licenses or permits that are necessary to our operations, including, without limitation, an exploitation or mining license, or the cost to obtain or renew a license or permit may exceed what we believe we can recover from a specific project.
 Any unexpected delays or costs associated with the licensing or permitting process could delay the development or impede the operation of a mine, which could adversely impact our operations and profitability.

 Regulation - Risk 3